 Not so keen on fluctuations?

 A conservative investor – suits someone who is not so keen on seeing their investment move up and down.
 They may rely on a regular income from their investment and are prepared to accept lower returns.
 Investments will be mainly be fixed interest bonds, with a limited exposure to property and shares.

 Middle of the road?

-A balanced investor – people in this category can tolerate more moderate fluctuations.
-Over a longer term, they can achieve some good returns.
-They are ok with more risk and their portfolio will have a range of property and shares with less volatile fixed interest bonds.
+A balanced investor – people in this category can tolerate more moderate movements in their investment.
+They do have a long term strategy and are comfortable with a bit more risk.
+Their portfolio will generally consist of a range of property, shares and fixed interest bonds.